jkulbe-msft/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

     +++Find information about [Interviewer's Name] and their role at [Contoso].+++

-    **Note:** replace [Interviewer's Name] with the name of the person you're interviewing with, and [Contoso] with the name of the company.
+    **Note:** Replace [Interviewer's Name] with the name of the person you're interviewing with, and [Contoso] with the name of the company.

 1. Review the information provided by Copilot.